eu-nebulous/iot-dpp-orchestrator/iot_dpp/README.md

 ## Documentation

-The repository contains the source code for two ActiveMQ Artemis plugins necessary for implementing the NebulOuS IoT data processing pipelines orchestration tool.
+The repository contains the source code for three ActiveMQ Artemis plugins necessary for implementing the NebulOuS IoT data processing pipelines orchestration tool.

 ### MessageGroupIDAnnotationPlugin

 ActiveMQ Artemis plugin for extracting the value to be used as JMSXGroupID from the message.

+The plugin expects a JSON file located at the path specified by NEB_IOT_DPP_GROUPID_EXTRACTION_CONFIG_PATH environment variable.
+This JSON file must contain, for each topic

-### MessageLifecycleMonitoringPlugin
+### EMSMessageLifecycleMonitoringPlugin

 ActiveMQ Artemis plugin for tracking the lifecycle of messages inside an ActiveMQ cluster.
 On each step of the message lifecycle (a producer writes a message to the cluster, the message is delivered to a consumer, the consumer ACKs the message), the plugin generates events with relevant information that can be used for understanding how IoT applications components on NebulOuS are communicating.

+The following parameters are needed for the plugin:

+- ems_url (defaults to "tcp://localhost:61616")

+- ems_user (defaults to "aaa")

+- ems_password (defaults to "111")

+### EMSQueuesMonitoringPlugin

+Apache Artemis plugin that periodically collects usage metrics from the queues of the broker:
+- messages_count: The number of pending messages for any queue.
+- max_message_age: Age of the oldest pending message on a given queue.
+- consumers_count: The number of active consumers subscribed to a queue.
+- group_count: The number of message groupings for a queue.
+Messages on a queue are grouped by the value of the “JMSXGroupID” attribute associated to each message

+The following parameters are needed for the plugin:

+- topic_prefix

+- query_interval_seconds (defaults to 3)

+- local_activemq_url (defaults to "tcp://localhost:61616")

+- local_activemq_user (defaults to "artemis")

+- local_activemq_password (defaults to "artemis")

+- ems_url (defaults to "tcp://localhost:61616")

+- ems_user (defaults to "aaa")

+- ems_password (defaults to "111")

 ## Installation

 Build the source code.